 Tip: Each column that contains numeric values should have an identified unit of measurement.
 Ideally, this information is embedded in the name of the column data.
 If the unit of measurement is not included, it can be difficult to properly interpret the data.

-Cloud Dataprep does not impose any units on imported data.
+Cloud Dataprep by TRIFACTA does not impose any units on imported data.
 For example, a column of values in floating point format could represent centimeters, ounces, or any other unit of measurement.
-As long as the data conforms to the specified data type for the column, then Cloud Dataprep can work with it.
+As long as the data conforms to the specified data type for the column, then Cloud Dataprep by TRIFACTA can work with it.

 However, this flexibility can present issues for users of the dataset.
 If data is not clearly labeled and converted to a standardized set of units, its users are forced to make assumptions about the data, which can lead to misuse of it.